Rent expenses are deductible from the price that they are incurred for the purpose of producing rental income.

 As a general rule, apportionment is made on a floor-area basis.

-Jeff’s private residence also has a self-contained apartment.
-The floor area of the apartment equals one-third of the area of the residence.
-Jeff rented out the flat for six months of the year at $100 per week.
-During the rest of the year, his niece lived in the flat rent free.
+A good example of this would be Jeff’s private residence, which also has a self-contained apartment.
+The apartment’s floor area is one-third of the residence’s.
+Jeff rented the flat for six months of the year at $100 per week.
+During the rest of the year, his niece lived in the flat rent-free.